aida-ugent/graphTDA/README.md

 - Cell_Trajectory_Inference.R:

   The purpose of this tutorial is to show how to infer backbones in real-world cell trajectory data.
-  We recommend to go through the 'Basic_Backbone' and tutorial first.
+  We recommend to go through the 'Basic_Backbone' tutorial first.

  - Topological_Signatures.R: